• Won-Jae Hur | Rector

 • Elise Feyerherm | Associate Rector

-The Rev. Dr. Elise Feyerherm (she/her) came to St. Paul's in November 2017.
-She was ordained priest in 2010 in the Diocese of Southern Ohio, but she sensed a call to ministry more than 30 years ago.
-She received her Master of Divinity degree from Yale Divinity School in 1986, but decided at that time not to pursue ordination.
-Instead, she taught religion at the Moses Brown School in Providence for five years before entering the PhD program at Boston College, graduating in 2001 with a PhD in theology.
+The Rev. Dr. Elise Feyerherm (she/her) joined St. Paul’s in November 2017.
+Ordained in 2010 in the Diocese of Southern Ohio, she first sensed a call to ministry over 30 years earlier.
+Elise earned her Master of Divinity from Yale Divinity School in 1986 but after a year-long internship in a Lutheran parish, initially chose to pursue a teaching career.
+She spent five years at the Moses Brown School in Providence before completing a PhD in theology at Boston College in 2001.

-She has taught courses in theology, spirituality, liturgics, church history, and Anglican Studies at seminaries and universities in Massachusetts, Illinois, and Ohio.
-While serving as Director of Anglican Formation at Bexley Hall Episcopal Seminary in Ohio, she heard again the call to ordination and couldn’t ignore it.
+Elise has taught theology, spirituality, liturgics, church history, and Anglican Studies at institutions in Massachusetts, Illinois, and Ohio.
+While serving as Director of Anglican Formation at Bexley Hall Episcopal Seminary, she again felt the call to ministry and this time couldn’t ignore it.

-Elise has served as interim rector at Christ Church Westerly, RI and as priest in charge at Trinity Church, Wrentham.
-In addition to her ministry at St. Paul’s, Elise serves as coordinator of the Anglican/Episcopal Community of Learning and adjunct instructor in Anglican Studies at the Boston University’s School of Theology.
+Elise has previously served as interim rector at Christ Church, Westerly, RI, and as priest-in-charge at Trinity Church, Wrentham.
+In addition to her work at St. Paul’s, Elise also coordinates the Anglican/Episcopal Community of Learning and teaches Anglican Studies at Boston University’s School of Theology.

-Elise has been married since 1998 to John Clabeaux, who before his retirement taught Scripture at Roman Catholic seminaries in both Massachusetts and Ohio.
-One of Elise’s greatest joys is music, especially choral singing and playing the piano.
+Elise has been married since 1998 to John Clabeaux.
+She loves music, especially choral singing and piano.

 • Pat Zifcak | Deacon

 The Ven.
-Pat Zifcak (she/her) joined the staff of St. Paul’s in September 2017 as deacon of the congregation.
-As a deacon, her focus in ministry is the connection of church and world as the gifts of one and the needs of the other become known through intentional relationships.
+Pat Zifcak (she/her) joined the staff of St. Paul’s in September 2017 as deacon.
+Her ministry focuses on connecting church and world, revealing the gifts and needs of each through intentional relationships.

-Pat has been a teacher all her life and spent thirty-two years teaching physical education at The Park School in Brookline.
-In those years, she developed a program of “growth education,” counseled children and their parents as they prepared to leave Park for secondary school, coached a variety of sports, and directed the Summer at Park swim programs.
-Teaching with her daughter, Dana, for many years in the same department was a unique and wonderful experience.
+A lifelong educator, Pat spent 32 years teaching physical education at The Park School in Brookline.
+There, she developed a “growth education” program, counseled students and parents, coached multiple sports, and directed the Summer at Park swim programs.
+One of her most meaningful experiences was teaching alongside her daughter, Dana, in the same department for several years.

-Pat has an M.Ed. in Health Education and an M.Div. from Andover Newton.
-She is Archdeacon for Formation in our Diocese and coordinates the program of formation for deacons.
-She has been a member of the Commission on Ministry since 2003 and serves as an administrative assistant to the Canon for Ordained Vocations.
+Pat holds an M.Ed. in Health Education and an M.Div. from Andover Newton.
+She also serves as Archdeacon for Formation in the Diocese, coordinating formation for deacons, and has been a member of the Commission on Ministry since 2003.
+She also works as administrative assistant to the Canon for Ordained Vocations.

 • Elliott May | Director of Children, Youth & Young Adult Ministries